DreamVu/3D-Object-Detection-Tracking/README.md

 Once complete please reboot the system.

-## Step 4.
-Installing Camera Data File
-The data files are delivered along with the purchase of the PAL MINI camera.
-In case you have not received them, please request for the files by filling out a [form](https://support.dreamvu.com/portal/en/newticket)

-      chmod +x setup.sh
-      sudo ./setup.sh

 ## Documentation
 For rest of the evaluation of the 3D Object Detection and Tracking SDK, please read the
 - [Code Samples](https://docs.google.com/document/d/e/2PACX-1vR7AxhhOOp9K8PDviGaXRaw3Ui5E7omyL_hnvdsyWF_3dowyrgx8Zmc1mH1FOV3nsmt_HmEuBDpl-ZZ/pub)